Tools for Change Masterclass: Public Life Intersections

 We are thrilled to announce this year’s “Tools for Change” masterclasses.
 Due to overwhelming demand, we’ll be offering two installments of the course: first in the Bay Area (May 21-23) and then in Copenhagen (August 22-24).
 While each class will cover a different set of local issues, both will be themed around “Public Life Intersections,” […]

+Update: This post has been filled.
 We are hiring a temporary Research Associate to join the team for at least half a year, with the potential to become a permanent member.
 Research Associates are integral members of Gehl Institute, contributing to knowledge creation and execution of projects.
 Does this description sound like you?
-We look forward to hearing from you.
+We look forward […]

 We’re excited to announce the results of BenchMark in a new report that represents the culmination of our work over the past year with the MIT Civic Data Design Lab.
 In 2017, the Civic Data Design Lab developed the BenchMark project to see how “smart” furniture, equipped with sensors and machine learning technology, might augment […]

+Update: This post has been filled.
 We are pleased to announce that we are searching for a full-time Deputy Director and a contract based Development Advisor to join the Gehl Institute team.
-The Deputy Director will serve as a partner to the Executive Director and senior manager of the organization, with a focus on strategy and fundraising, operational management, and delivery of products […]
+The Deputy Director will serve as a partner to the Executive Director and senior manager of the organization, with a focus on strategy and fundraising, […]

 The Public Life Data Protocol (the Protocol) describes a set of metrics that are important to the understanding of public life—people moving and staying in public space—and aims to establish a common format for the collection and storage of such data.
 Used in conjunction with the Public Life Data Tools or other observational methods for […]